 Commercial sugarcane is planted from stalk cuttings and placed in furrows five feet apart.
 After approximately 12 months, the mature sugarcane is ready for harvest.
 Growers average four harvests from a single planting.
 The harvesting campaign begins in mid-October and runs through mid-March or approximately 150 days.

-The Cooperative harvests an average of 600 acres per day during daylight hours.
+The Cooperative harvests an average of 500 acres in a 24 hour period.
 Using a single-row, combine-style harvester, the cane is cut at the base of the stalk, transferred into in-field wagons and loaded in semi-trailers for transport to the processing facility.
 A typical harvesting unit contains three or four harvesters operating in tandem with six to eight tractors and a string of in-field wagons.

 About 70,000 acres are harvested each season, producing more than three million tons of sugarcane.

 The Cooperative has one of the largest mills in the world.
 Operating 24-hours a day during the harvest season, Glades Sugar House grinds as much as 26,000 tons of sugarcane per day.
 State-of-the-art processing involves separating the natural sugar juice from the stalk then concentrating the juice to produce raw sugar crystals and blackstrap molasses.